 B2/C1 – Advanced/Mastery (students working towards DSD II exam)

 AP is an American High School Exam.
 Students can enroll in the AP prep course after completing the DSD I exam)

 - Enrollment in any exam prep class is based on teacher recommendation.

 - If you are new to the school, you will be asked to complete a language skill assessment form.

 - Students will be grouped by considering language abilities, age/maturity, grade level, and teacher input.
 Adjustments will be made as required.

 - Please contact the school if you need any assistance!

-As of 9/4/20 some classes have reached capacity.
-Please contact us by email at email@example.com before registration, so we can confirm that we have a spot available.
+If you are interested in joining after the start of the school year, please contact us by email at email@example.com before registration, so we can confirm that we have a spot in the right class available.
 Thank you!